 To keep healthy consumption levels, avoid high-level doses of zinc unless a doctor recommends doing so.
 Your daily zinc intake shouldn’t exceed 11mg for men and 8 mg for adult women.

 Tolerable levels of zinc hover around 40 mg per day.
 However, if you have a zinc deficiency, you may need to increase your zinc consumption.

 Zinc Has Many Health Benefits (Take a Supplement to Reach Your Appropriate Zinc Level)

 Because you need zinc for DNA synthesis, immune function, metabolism, and growth, taking supplements with zinc can help you respond to your current health concerns.

-Use Phytage’s zinc supplements to support your cell repair , varicose repair, and thyroid function.
+Phytage’s zinc supplement benefits are manifold, able to support your cell repair, varicose repair, and thyroid function.
 Our products provide detailed ingredients and can help you achieve a healthy diet and vitamin regimen you need to feel energized and empowered.